About Hitchcock County

 The Nebraska Secretary of State, Corporation Division maintains the official business entity database for all corporations, limited liability companies (LLCs), limited partnerships, and other registered business entities operating in Nebraska.
 Sales tax permits and employer identification for state purposes are handled by the Nebraska Department of Revenue.
 Professional and occupational licenses (medical, legal, contracting, cosmetology, etc.) are issued by respective state licensing boards.

-Building permits, zoning approvals, and land use permits in unincorporated Hitchcock County are managed by the Hitchcock County Planning and Zoning office or County Clerk.
-The Hitchcock County Economic Development organization may provide additional business resources and information about local economic incentives, though specific chamber of commerce operations vary by community within the county.
+Building permits, zoning approvals, and land use permits in unincorporated Hitchcock County are managed by Hitchcock County Planning and Zoning office or County Clerk.
+Hitchcock County Economic Development organization may provide additional business resources and information about local economic incentives, though specific chamber of commerce operations vary by community within Hitchcock County.

 Elections & Voter Records

-Elections in Hitchcock County, Nebraska are administered by the Hitchcock County Clerk, who serves as the County Election Commissioner.
-The office is located at the Hitchcock County Courthouse, 229 East D Street, Trenton, NE 69044, and can be reached at (308) 334-5646 for voter registration information, polling place locations, and absentee ballot requests.
+Elections in Hitchcock County, Nebraska are administered by Hitchcock County Clerk, who is the County Election Commissioner.
+The office is located at Hitchcock County Courthouse, 229 East D Street, Trenton, NE 69044, and can be contacted through the office’s website. voter registration information, polling place locations, and absentee ballot requests.
 Voter registration in Nebraska requires completion of a voter registration application at least 6:00 p.m.
+On the third Friday before any election (approximately 18 days before Election Day, previously 25 days but changed by legislative action).

 - Hitchcock County maintains transparent election processes with public testing of voting equipment and canvassing of results as required by Nebraska election statutes.